 Avoid previously leaked and common passwords

 Avoid using passwords that have been leaked in previous data breaches.
-When you create a password for your EE identity, we run a check to make sure it hasn’t been leaked before and isn't a commonly used password that could easily be accessed by criminals.
-No matter how complex your password is, if it’s been previously exposed it’s a risk to use it on any other account.
+When you create a password for your EE identity, we run a check to ensure it hasn’t been leaked before and isn't a commonly used password that criminals could easily guess.
+No matter how complex your password is, if it’s been previously exposed, it’s a risk to use it on any other account.

-Even if you’re not aware of them being leaked, don’t reuse passwords across different sites, as this put’s your other accounts at risk if one of your accounts is compromised.
+Even if you don't know about them being leaked, don't use the same passwords on different sites.
+This could put your other accounts at risk if one of your accounts is hacked.

 Use at least 12 characters